pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

 Modular Design of Deep Tabular Models
 =====================================
-Our key observation is that many tabular deep learning models all follow a modular design of :obj:`FeatureEncoder`, :obj:`TableConv`, and :obj:`Decoder`, as shown in the figure below.
+Our key observation is that many tabular deep learning models all follow a modular design of three components:

+- :obj:`FeatureEncoder`
+- :obj:`TableConv`
+- :obj:`Decoder`

+as shown in the figure below.

 .. figure:: ../_figures/modular.png